pragatipratishrutiswain/13-Porfolio-Projects-Features/ESPN Cricket Data Analysis (Web as the Data Source)/Readme.md

 - Choose "Transform"

 ## In Power Query editor
-- - Home
+- Home
-- - Use first row as headers
+- Use first row as headers
-- - Remove last column (Unnecessary column)
+- Remove last column (Unnecessary column)
-- - Close & Apply
+- Close & Apply

-# Method 2 - Incase of Multiple table
+# Method 2 (Better way)- Incase of Multiple table
 - Add table using examples
 - Copy the first row from the original table
 - Copy the second row from the original table